How to Tie the Scaffold Knot

 Notable Features

-• Strong grip: Tightens securely around hooks or objects under load.
+• Strong grip: Tightens securely around objects under load.

 Variations